The number one question we always get about bleach is:

 Dark regrowth, orange lengths.

-In the above case, you would start on the regrowth area.
 But after 10 minutes you would need to extend to the lengths which orange and also need lifting.

 Then, when checking you would need to re-apply until the whole hair is consistent from root to ends.